 Reclaimed water is available to customers who live within the boundaries of the existing reclaimed water service area.
 (Use Tampa's Address Lookup feature to determine reclaimed water service availability for a specific address.)
 If you are in the service area and have not enrolled in the program, you can sign up by calling (813) 274-8811 or by completing the application and mailing it to the address indicated on the form.

 Can I buy reclaimed water in bulk from the City if I am not in the service area?

 Yes.
-Business and individuals can purchase bulk quantities of reclaimed water directly from the Howard F. Curren Advanced Wastewater Treatment Plant in the Port of Tampa by contacting the Wastewater Department.
+Businesses and individuals can purchase bulk quantities of reclaimed water directly from the Howard F. Curren Advanced Wastewater Treatment Plant in the Port of Tampa by contacting the Wastewater Department.

 I think I already signed up, how can I be sure?

-You can check to see if your property is signed up for reclaimed water by calling City of Tampa Utilities at (813) 274-8811, option #3.
+You can check to see if your property is signed up for reclaimed water by calling the City of Tampa Utilities at (813) 274-8811.

-How much does it cost to enroll in reclaimed water?
+How much does it cost to start reclaimed water service for irrigation?

 To receive residential service, a standard 3/4-inch reclaimed water meter and backflow prevention device must be installed on your property.
 Installation of a 3/4-inch meter costs $375, plus a $15 application fee.
 Customers will also be responsible for all associated permit costs.
 Businesses and other non-residential locations that require other than a residential-size meter should call the Water Engineering Planning Section at (813) 274-8121, option #6, for a cost estimate.

-How will I be billed for reclaimed water?
+How will I be billed for reclaimed water used for irrigation?

 Reclaimed water is metered and billed as a separate line item on your City utility bill at a rate of $1.20 per hundred cubic feet (CCF).
 One CCF is equal to 748 gallons.